nagasudhirpulla/taming_python/blog/skills/wsl_install.md

-## Skill - Installing and using DBeaver for accessing and controlling different databases in one tool
+## Skill - Setup Linux in Windows using WSL (Windows Subsystem for Linux)

 [Table of Contents](https://nagasudhir.blogspot.com/2020/04/taming-python-table-of-contents.html)